kpearson/dotfiles/README.md

 dotfiles contains extensive support Tmux.
 See the `tmux.conf`.
 Vim configurations are located in `/dotfiles/vim/rcplugings/tmux`.

+## New Mechine Notes

+Install xcode or command line tools

 ## Other brew installed app

+Applications I user at the moment.
+More uptodate list in the accompaning _Brewfile_.

 Name | Discription
 --- | ---